ninadhulle/rasa-specialty/data/nlu.md

 - yes
 - yes right
 - yeah i need to find
-- uh yes i need the north part of town
 - yea thank you good bye
 - yes can i have
 - right on good bye peace